Zeta integrals, Schwartz spaces and local functional equations: Cartan decomposition

-\mysection{Cartan decomposition} Consider now a local field $F$ of characteristic zero.
+Consider now a local field $F$ of characteristic zero.

 Let $G$ be a connected reductive $F$-group.
-We assume $G$ split in order to apply the results of \cite{SV12}, although some other cases will be discussed in Remark \ref{rem:symmetric-spaces}.
+We assume $G$ split in order to apply the results of \cite{SV17}, although some other cases will be discussed in Remark \ref{rem:symmetric-spaces}.
 As before, we fix a Borel subgroup $B \subset G$ with $A := B/U$.
 Let $X^+$ be a spherical homogeneous $G$-space defined over $F$, with the open $B$-orbit $\mathring{X}$.
 The first observation is the existence of $F$-rational points.

-\begin{proposition}[{Cf. \cite[Theorem 1.5.1]{Sak08} and its proof}] Under the assumptions above, we have $X^+(F) \neq \emptyset$.
+\begin{proposition}[{Cf.\ \cite[Theorem 1.5.1]{Sak08} and its proof}] Under the assumptions above, we have $X^+(F) \neq \emptyset$.
 Here $F$ can be any field of characteristic zero. \end{proposition}

-Henceforth we fix $x_0 \in \mathring{X}(F)$.
-Define $P(X)$ and its Levi factor $L(X)$ via the choice of $x_0$.
-To apply the Luna-Vust classification (Theorem \ref{prop:LV}) we have to work over an algebraic closure $\bar{F}$.
-However, since $\text{Gal}(\bar{F}/F)$ acts trivially on $\mathcal{Q}$, the Luna-Vust data not involving colors do not require the algebraic-closeness of $F$; cf. the remarks in \cite[\S 2.2]{Sak12}.
+Henceforth we fix $x_0 \in \mathring{X}(F)$ and some regular function on $X^+$ with vanishing locus $X^+ \smallsetminus \mathring{X}$.
+These choices define $P(X)$ and its Levi factor $L(X)$.
+To apply the Luna--Vust classification (Theorem \ref{prop:LV}) we have to work over an algebraic closure $\bar{F}$.
+However, since $\text{Gal}(\bar{F}/F)$ acts trivially on $\mathcal{Q}$, the Luna--Vust data not involving colors do not require the algebraic-closeness of $F$; cf.\ the remarks in \cite[\S 2.2]{Sak12}.

 For the next definition, recall that in \S\ref{sec:review-spherical} we have defined a quotient torus $A_{X^+}$ of $A$ which may be regarded as a closed subvariety of $\mathring{X}$ via $A_{X^+} \ni a \mapsto x_0 a$; furthermore, $X^*(A_{X^+}) = \Lambda(X^+)$.
 All these constructions are defined over $F$.